Shivkumar13/100-days-of-code/log.md

 ****Thoughts:** Pretty easy to learn because I have worked on Func quite often last days.

 ### Day 17: May 16, 2021 (Functions, explored func with multiple return type)

 **Today's Progress**: Learned about func with multiple return type

 ****Thoughts:** Not so hard to understand, exploring more on it

+### Day 18: May 18, 2021 (Learned about Variadic functions in Golang)

+**Today's Progress**: Learned about variadic function, how can we use arbitrary number of parameters to pass to a function.

+****Thoughts:** Primarily it was not getting fit in the mind, but later got to know what;s its usage and why do we use it.